THE ART OF CYBER CRIME

-This morning I received notice from the Equifax Breach Settlement Administrator informing me of the following:
+While I was creating this blog, I received a notice from the Equifax Breach Settlement Administrator informing me of the following:

 “In September of 2017, Equifax announced it experienced a data breach, which impacted the personal information of approximately 147 million people.
 Equifax has reached a proposed settlement to resolve class action lawsuits brought by consumers alleging Equifax failed to adequately protect their personal information.
 Equifax denies any wrongdoing, and no judgment or finding of wrongdoing has been made.